tigerfarm/work/book/AndroidConversations/README.md

 To get started, I create a sample Node.JS program to manage each of the resources.
 For example, a program for each: create, fetch one, list all, update one, and delete one.

+Note, to exchange messages with the Conversations command line programs created based on the documentation, create access tokens using the [Default Conversation Service SID](https://www.twilio.com/console/conversations/configuration/defaults), not any other Conversations service SID.
+Because the documentation command line programs don’t have an option to set the Conversations service SID, they can only use the Default Conversation Service SID.

 ----------------------------------------------------------------------------------
 ## Generate a Conversations Access Token